paymanafshari021/Pay_Fortinet_Note/sd-wan/SD-WAN Enterprise Administrator/Centralized Management - Prerequisites and Network Planning.md

+# Centralized Management
-# Prerequisites and Network Planning
+##  Prerequisites and Network Planning

 ### **1. FortiManager and Hub Devices**
 - FortiManager is the central management system for Fortinet devices.
 It must control the main FortiGate devices that act as hubs in your SD-WAN network.